informatics-isi-edu/hatrac/REST-API.md

 ### Object Creation and Update

 The PUT operation is used to create a new object or a new version of an existing object.
-A simple JSON representation of the namespace configuration is provided as input:
+Literal object content is provided as input:

     PUT /namespace_path/object_name
     Host: authority_name
-    Content-Type: content_type
+    Content-Type: text/plain
-    Content-Length: N
+    Content-Length: 14
-    Content-MD5: hash_value
+    Content-MD5: ZXS/CYPMeEBJpBYNGYhyjA==
-	Content-SHA256: hash_value
+	Content-SHA256: 5+aEMqzlEZxe9xPaDUZ0GyBvTUaZf4s0yMpPgV/0yt0=
-	Content-Disposition: filename*=UTF-8''filename
+	Content-Disposition: filename*=UTF-8''test.txt
 	If-Match: etag_value
 	If-None-Match: *

     ...content...

+This example has metadata consistent with an object containing a single Unix-style text line `...content...\n` inclusive of the line-terminator.

 The optional `If-Match` and `If-None-Match` headers MAY be specified to limit object update to specific scenarios.
 In a normal situation,